Setting up push notifications

 Push notifications

-The Zendesk SDK for Android supports Firebase Cloud Messaging for sending and receiving push notifications.
-The following steps will guide you, or your development team, through the process of setting up push notifications for the Zendesk SDK in your app.
+The Zendesk SDK for Android supports Firebase Cloud Messaging (FCM) for sending and receiving push notifications.
+The following steps will guide you through the process of setting up push notifications for the Zendesk SDK in your app.

-FCM is included as a compile-only dependency of the SDK, which means that out-of-the-box there are no additional steps required if you don't plan on using push notifications.
+FCM is included as a compile-only dependency of the SDK.
+If you don't plan on using push notifications, no additional steps are required.

-If you plan to use push notifications in your app, add the dependencies below to your gradle file and implement cloud messaging in your app as described in Set up a Firebase Cloud Messaging client app on Android in the Firebase docs so your app is capable of receiving push notifications from Firebase.
+If you plan to use push notifications, add the dependencies below to your gradle file and implement cloud messaging in your app as described in Set up a Firebase Cloud Messaging client app on Android in the Firebase docs so your app is capable of receiving push notifications from Firebase.

 implementation platform("com.google.firebase:firebase-bom:{latest_version}")